MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/odata-feed.md

 ## Known Issues and Limitations

-### Joins
+### Connections closed when joining with OData / Web sources

-Due to the architecture of OData and other web connectors, joins can be non-performant.
-While you have the option to use navigation columns when merging between tables from an OData source, you don't have this option when merging with non-Odata sources.
+Due to the architecture of OData and other web connectors, joins can be very slow.
+This can sometimes cause the source to fail the connection such as 'An existing connection was forcibly closed by the remote host'.
+While you have the option to use navigation columns when merging between tables from an OData source, you don't havet his option when merging with non-OData sources.
+If you're seeing such issues when merging an OData or Web source, and are uanble to use a navigation column instead, you should apply [Table.Buffer](/powerquery-m/table-buffer) to your query in the advanced editor before you merge the data.

-If you're seeing performance issues when merging an OData source, you should apply [Table.Buffer](/powerquery-m/table-buffer) to your OData query in the advanced editor, before you merge the data.
+We recommend buffering the smaller of the queries being merged to optimize the performance.
+If you are seeing this when merging an OData/Web source with a non-web-related source, you can also try switching the order of the queries in the Join.

 ### Test Connection issues